RetroReversing/retroReversing/pages/n64/iQueSDK.md

 ultrahost.h | Functions for the N64 Development kit board for SGI Indy

 ### ide - Interactive Diagnostic Environment headers
-Initiialy we thought this would be related to an Integrated development environment, but alas its an acronym for what they called the **Interactive Diagnostic Environment**.
+Initially we thought this would be related to an Integrated development environment, but alas its an acronym for what they called the **Interactive Diagnostic Environment**.

 Header File Name | Description
 ---|---